infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 </Note>

-We think you'll love it.
+We think you'll love Infinite Table.

 This is the DataGrid we would have loved to use more than 15 years ago when [we started working with tables in the browser](/blog/2022/11/08/why-another-datagrid).